Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Related Work

 There exists a large variety of works dealing with perception uncertainty \cite{ghasemi2020task,da2019active,agha2014firm,guo2013revising,lahijanian2016iterative,livingston2012backtracking,montana2017sampling,ayala2013temporal,camacho2017non,ramasubramanian2019secure}.
 However, most of these works consider the \textit{planning} problem, which consists of computing an optimal policy by explicitly employing the underlying agent model.
 Furthermore, the considered uncertainty usually arises from probabilistic dynamics, which is resolved either by active-perception procedures, belief-state propagation, or analysis with partially observable Markov decision processes (POMDPs).
 Besides, the works that consider high-level reward structure (like temporal logic \cite{ghasemi2020task,da2019active,guo2013revising,livingston2012backtracking}), assume full availability of the respective reward models, unlike the problem setting considered in this paper.

-The recent works \cite{zhang2015learning,toro2019learning,xu2020joint} consider tasks encoded by \textit{a priori unknown} automata-based structures, which they infer from the agent's trajectories.
-The authors in \cite{xu2020joint}, however, do not consider uncertainty in the truth values of the atomic propositions; \cite{zhang2015learning} and \cite{toro2019learning} assume partial environment state observability by employing POMDP models, while considering the truth values of atomic propositions in the environment known.
+Several recent works consider tasks encoded by Non-Markovian reward functions that are \textit{a priori unknown}, using both automata \cite{zhang2015learning,furelos2020induction,hasanbeig2021deepsynth,abate2022learning} as well as reward machines \cite{toro2019learning,rens2020online,xu2020joint}.
+In such works, the agents infers the reward function from the executed trajectories in the environment.
+Similarly, \cite{dohmen2022inferring} develops an algorithm that infers probabilistic reward machines.
+The aforementioned works, however, do not consider uncertainty in the truth values of the atomic propositions; \cite{zhang2015learning} and \cite{toro2019learning} assume partial environment state observability by employing POMDP models, while considering the truth values of atomic propositions in the environment known.
 In contrast, in this work we consider uncertainty in the semantic representation of the environment, i.e., the truth value of the environment properties that define the agent's task is a priori unknown.